nicksam112/baselines/README.md

 [Slides](https://docs.google.com/presentation/d/140BnuztjXdWlSPe8wHoPKsaLIMEI2QoChnVOQfIWVT4/edit?usp=sharing)

 This was implemented with OpenAI's baselines project in order to provide a standardized approach to testing the preprocessing effectiveness.
 Not included with this though is the code to create the actual autoencoder that is loaded in as part of the methodology.
-Any network that takes in an 8 x 8 image and outputs 2 autoencoded values should generally work fine, we specifically used a VAE.
+Currently this project cannot be run "as-is" since it requires a trained autoencoder to encode the sprite values, the weight files of which were deleted.
+If you wish to use this before it's updated with demo weight files, any network that takes in an 8 x 8 image and outputs 2 autoencoded values should generally work fine, we specifically used a VAE.

 Below is the original description for this project.
 <!--